KyloGG88/NicodingProject1/README.md

 We created this app so that movie lovers could check out which films are trending at the moment, search for movies by title, add movies to a watchlist, see how many stars it has, read the movie summary, watch the trailer, check out who the main actors are, and find out information about actors.​

-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?

 ## User Story
 #We used the following User Story to define the goals and requirements of this project: